 Global Blocks will always be wrapped in a Section, Row, and Column.
 Because Global Blocks need to support whole sections, this means that all of the markup that comes with a Section is always output around your content.
 If you wish to create a Global Block that is just a singular element as mentioned previously, you will need to make sure to remove all of the spacing (e.g. margins, padding, et cetera) that comes with these containing elements.
-You can quickly remove all spacing from containing elements by clicking the Remove Spacing button at the bottom of your Sections in the Layout pane.

 Can Global Blocks contain multiple Sections?

 Yes, you're not limited to creating one Section at a time when designing your Global Blocks.
 If you have a situation where you need multiple Sections to be output at a time, you can create as many as you wish and when you assign your Global Block in a builder, all Sections contained within will be output.